This page contains affiliate links. If you buy through these links, we may earn a commission at no extra cost to you. Learn more

 • Takes 24-72 hours to fully expand and off-gas

-The DreamCloud Luxury Hybrid Mattress represents a premium option with its 14-inch profile featuring eight distinct layers, including a cashmere blend quilted cover, gel-infused memory foam, and a robust innerspring coil system.
-This hybrid construction provides the responsive bounce of a traditional innerspring with the pressure relief of memory foam.
-The coil system promotes excellent airflow, making DreamCloud sleep significantly cooler than most all-foam competitors.
-With reinforced edge support, couples get more usable sleeping surface, and the mattress maintains its shape even when sitting on the edge.
-DreamCloud rates around 6.5 on the firmness scale, making it ideal for back and stomach sleepers, as well as combination sleepers who change positions throughout the night.
+DreamCloud Luxury Hybrid Mattress is the premium choice here.
+Its 14-inch profile packs in eight distinct layers, starting with a cashmere blend quilted cover and moving through gel-infused memory foam down to a sturdy innerspring coil system.
+This hybrid setup gives you the responsive bounce of traditional innerspring paired with memory foam pressure relief.
+The coils create excellent airflow, which means DreamCloud sleeps way cooler than most all-foam options.
+The reinforced edge support is a real benefit for couples—you get more usable sleeping surface, and the mattress holds its shape even when you're sitting on the edge.
+On the firmness scale, DreamCloud lands around 6.5, making it perfect for back and stomach sleepers, plus combination sleepers who move around at night.

-The Nectar vs DreamCloud debate often centers on value.
-Nectar Memory Foam Mattress delivers exceptional pressure relief at a lower price point, typically $300-400 less than DreamCloud for comparable sizes.
-Its 12-inch profile consists of five layers of premium memory foam, including gel-infused and adaptive hi-core memory foam that contours closely to the body.
-This deep contouring makes Nectar particularly appealing to side sleepers who need cushioning for shoulders and hips.
-Nectar's all-foam construction means less motion transfer, which benefits light sleepers with restless partners.
+The Nectar vs DreamCloud conversation often revolves around price.
+Nectar Memory Foam Mattress costs $300-400 less than DreamCloud for comparable sizes while still delivering excellent pressure relief.
+Its 12-inch profile uses five layers of premium memory foam, including gel-infused and adaptive hi-core memory foam that really hugs your body.
+This deep contouring makes Nectar especially appealing for side sleepers who need cushioning around shoulders and hips.
+The all-foam construction also means less motion transfer, which is great if you're a light sleeper with a partner who tosses and turns.

-Both mattresses offer generous 365-night trial periods and industry-leading warranties (Forever Warranty for Nectar, Lifetime Warranty for DreamCloud), demonstrating manufacturer confidence.
-However, temperature regulation differs significantly: DreamCloud's coil system allows heat to dissipate naturally, while Nectar's dense foam layers can trap body heat despite gel infusions—a critical consideration for hot sleepers.
+Both mattresses come with generous 365-night trial periods and impressive warranties—Forever Warranty for Nectar, Lifetime Warranty for DreamCloud.
+That shows real confidence from the manufacturers.
+But temperature regulation is where they differ dramatically.
+DreamCloud's coil system lets heat escape naturally, while Nectar's dense foam layers can trap body heat despite those gel infusions.
+If you sleep hot, this matters a lot.

-For stomach and back sleepers, heavier individuals, or those who prioritize edge support and cooling, DreamCloud justifies its premium pricing.
-For side sleepers, budget-conscious buyers, or those who prefer the enveloping hug of memory foam, Nectar offers outstanding value.
-Your sleep position and temperature preferences should ultimately guide your decision between these two excellent online mattresses.
+For stomach and back sleepers, heavier folks, or anyone who values edge support and cooling, DreamCloud earns its premium price tag.
+For side sleepers, budget-minded buyers, or people who love that enveloping memory foam sensation, Nectar delivers outstanding value.
+Your sleep position and temperature preferences matter most here.

 Frequently Asked Questions

-Nectar is generally better for side sleepers due to its softer memory foam that contours more closely to shoulders and hips, providing superior pressure relief.
-DreamCloud's firmer hybrid construction works better for back and stomach sleepers who need more support.
+Nectar wins for side sleepers.
+Its softer memory foam contours more closely around your shoulders and hips, giving you better pressure relief where you need it most.
+DreamCloud's firmer hybrid construction is really designed for back and stomach sleepers who need more support.

-Yes, DreamCloud sleeps significantly cooler thanks to its innerspring coil system that promotes airflow throughout the mattress.
-Nectar's all-foam construction tends to retain more body heat, though it does include gel-infused foam for some temperature regulation.
+Absolutely.
+DreamCloud sleeps way cooler because its innerspring coil system creates airflow throughout the mattress.
+Nectar's all-foam construction tends to trap body heat, even though it includes gel-infused foam for some temperature control.
+If you're a hot sleeper, this is a big deal.

-DreamCloud has significantly better edge support due to its reinforced perimeter coils, providing a stable sitting edge and maximizing usable sleeping surface.
-Nectar's all-foam construction offers only moderate edge support, with more compression when sitting or sleeping near the edge.
+DreamCloud has way better edge support thanks to its reinforced perimeter coils.
+You get a stable sitting edge and maximize your usable sleeping surface.
+Nectar's all-foam construction only offers moderate edge support—you'll feel more compression when you sit or sleep near the edge.

-Both mattresses typically last 7-10 years with proper care.
-DreamCloud's hybrid construction with durable coils may maintain its support slightly longer, while Nectar's memory foam can develop body impressions over time.
-Both offer excellent warranties—Lifetime for DreamCloud and Forever Warranty for Nectar.
+Both typically last 7-10 years with proper care.
+DreamCloud's hybrid construction with durable coils might maintain its support a bit longer, while Nectar's memory foam can develop body impressions over time.
+The good news is both have excellent warranties—Lifetime for DreamCloud and Forever Warranty for Nectar—so you're covered either way.